Chart Color Schemes

 An assessment of population growth drivers in Blacktown - South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Blacktown - South's population was around 12,816 as of August 2025, according to AreaSearch's analysis.
-This figure represents a growth of 170 people since the 2021 Census, which reported a population of 12,646.
-The increase is inferred from the estimated resident population of 12,799 in June 2024 and an additional 29 validated new addresses since the Census date.
-This results in a population density ratio of 3,814 persons per square kilometer, placing Blacktown - South within the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 1.3% since the census is within 2.6 percentage points of its SA3 area (3.9%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 70.2% of overall population gains during recent periods, driving primary growth in the area.
+Blacktown - South's population is around 12,918 as of Nov 2025.
+This reflects an increase of 272 people since the 2021 Census which reported a population of 12,646 people.
+The change was inferred from the estimated resident population of 12,800 in June 2024 and an additional 64 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,844 persons per square kilometer, placing Blacktown - South in the top 10% of national locations assessed by AreaSearch.
+The area's 2.2% growth since census positions it within 1.9 percentage points of the SA3 area (4.1%), demonstrating competitive growth fundamentals.
+Population growth was primarily driven by overseas migration contributing approximately 70.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population trends indicate an expected increase just below the national median, with Blacktown - South projected to expand by 1,264 persons to 2041 based on latest population numbers, reflecting a total increase of 9.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate an increase just below the national median, with the area expected to expand by 1,264 persons to 2041 based on latest annual ERP population numbers, reflecting an overall increase of 8.8% over the 17 years.

 Frequently Asked Questions - Population